pearsche/fish-scripts/README.md

 Fish scripts I use for multiple things

 # Installation
-I use linux, so I put them on $HOME/.local/bin
+I use linux, and just run install.fish